Dunford Bridge

 The Stanhope Arms Public House (former hunting Lodge belonging to the Stanhope Family) was the only public house in the hamlet of Dunford Bridge.
 The Stanhope Arms closed down in the early 2000s.
 It was used as a theatrical and drama training workshop for a short time afterwards but has been a private residence since 2015.

 Windle Edge Road leads 1.5 miles southwest from the hamlet to the Woodhead PassA628 and northeast to the B6106 Holmfirth to Penistone road.
 The A628 gives access westwards to the M67 and Manchester and east to the M1 at Barnsley, and southeast to the A616 and Northern Sheffield.

 Dunford Bridge is a centre for watersports enthusiasts.
 It benefits from walkers exploring the Pennine moorland surrounding the hamlet, using it as a base.
 There is a car parking area next to the road bridge and further parking along the side of the Winscar Reservoir on Dunford Road, to the north.
 The reservoir is used by a local sailing club.

-On 15 September 2015 the National Grid announced a plan to bury underground electricity cables and remove seven overhead pylons from the village.
+On 15 September 2015 National Grid announced a plan to bury electricity cables so that it could remove seven overhead pylons from the village.
 This was completed in October 2022 when the pylons were removed.

 Dunford Bridge was for hundreds of years within the ancient Wapentake of Staincross, an area that almost corresponds with the borders of the modern day Barnsley Metropolitan Area.